 The herbal market is booming with everyone looking to improve their overall health.
 Kenna vs Kratom is a new comparison that a lot of our customers are inquiring about.
 We not only touch on topics that surround kratom but also comparisons and potential alternatives.
 This helps you understand kratom better and make the best-informed decisions.
 Let’s take a look at both herbs and see how they compare.
 In addition, we will also provide the best kratom alternatives.

 What Is Kratom?

 Kratom originates from Southeast Asia and comes from the Mitragyna Speciosa trees.
 Kratom has also been used for centuries by the Southeast Asia natives.
 Strains of this herb can be found in Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea.
 Traditionally the leaves of the kratom plant were chewed or smoked, just like Kanna.
 This herb was also used in social settings and ceremonies.

 Mitragyna Speciosa is an evergreen tree in the Rubiaceae family (coffee family).
 Kratom is known for its impressive alkaloid content, as this is what gives each strain its potency.
 The two main alkaloids are Mitragynine and 7-hydroxymitragynine.
 However, there are many other alkaloids that makeup kratom.
-The two main alkaloids in kratom are what causes this herb to be ban in many areas of the world.
+The two main alkaloids in kratom are what cause this herb to be banned in many areas of the world.

 Kava kava is another kratom alternative that has been gaining a lot of attention.
 Check out our blog kava vs kratom.

 What Is Kanna?

 The scientific name for Kanna is Sceletium Tortuosum.
 This flowering plant is part of the Aizoaceae family that is native to South Africa.
 The Khoikhoi and San people in South Africa have utilised this herb for centuries.
 It has been a prevalent part of South African folk medicine for many generations.
 Traditionally, the leaves of the plant were smoked or chewed during ceremonies or social events.
 The leaves are now typically ground to form Kanna powder.